jtaylorchang/kappa-backend/README.md

 yarn offline
 ```

+## Note:

+`MySQL` was used in v0.1 but for v1.0 we are moving to store all data in `Mongo`.
+Originally the `MySQL` hosting was via `Heroku` but we hit free tier limitations and AWS RDS pricing is not perpetual unlike `Mongo`. `Mongo`'s 512mb free tier should be plenty to store all the data for the app.
+Any references to `SQL` are for legacy purposes but are going to be (or are) deprecated as of v1.0

 ## Testing

-This project uses `serverless` in conjunction with `MySQL` and `Docker`.
+This project uses `serverless` in conjunction with `Mongo`, `MySQL` and `Docker`.
 In order to test offline, you must have docker installed and our `ktt-docker` repos cloned.
 You must also have mysql and mongo installed locally, we recommend using Homebrew for MacOS users.

 **Installation**